-CurrentLoop: In Current Tuning window, the user can tune the Kp (Proportional Gain) and Ki (Integral Gain) of driver's current loop to optimize responses with different motors.
+CurrentLoop: In Current Tuning window, the user can tune the Kp (Proportional Gain) and Ki (Integral Gain) of Drive's current loop to optimize responses with different motors.
 Start/Restart a Step Response test to get an optimum response.

 Kp: Proportional Gain.
-Proportional Gain determines the response of the driver to current setting command.
+Proportional Gain determines the response of the Drive to current setting command.
 Low Proportional Gain provides a stable system (doesn't oscillate), has low stiffness, and large current error, causing poor performances in tracking current setting command in each step like Figure 23.
 Too large Proportional Gain values will cause oscillations and unstable systems.

-Figure 23: Current Tuning window
+Figure 22: Current Tuning window

 Ki: Integral Gain.
-Integral Gain helps the driver to overcome static current errors.
+Integral Gain helps the Drive to overcome static current errors.
 A low or zero value for the Integral Gain may have current errors at rest.
 Increasing the Integral Gain can reduce the error.
 If the Integral Gain is too large, the systems may "hunt" (oscillate) about the desired position.

 Start button: The user can start a Step Response test by clicking this button.
-Start/Restart a Step Response test to get an optimum response like Figure 23, and remember to save the settings to the driver by clicking Write EEprom in parameters configuration window when finish tuning.
+Start/Restart a Step Response test to get an optimum response like Figure 22, and remember to save the settings to the Drive when finish tuning.
+See Figure 24.